-Cities/towns located in close proximity, say within 10-20 km of each other, can be clustered and infrastructure such as Desludging Trucks, Treatment facilities, manpower, etc. may be shared amongst them.
+Cities/towns located in close proximity, say within 10 km of each other, can be clustered and infrastructure such as Desludging Trucks, Treatment facilities, manpower, etc. may be shared amongst them.
 Clustering is highly advisable for setting up of faecal Sludge Treatment Plants, where multiple ULBs can share a single FSTP through mutual understanding.

 One of the biggest challenges in implementing scheduled desludging is collection of service charges that are affordable and cover the cost of services.
 Similar to user charges for conventional sewerage systems, combined sanitation charges with the PHED water bill may be explored for towns (with adequate coverage and collection efficiency of water supply) implementing scheduled desludging.
-In such cases, the 13 % increment in water bills mandated by State Sewerage and Wastewater Policy 2016 to cater O & M of treatment facility will be applicable for FSTP.
+It further suggest to increase the monthly water tariff by 15% as to cover of desludging operations for all uses of towns.
 This will require cooperation between the ULBs and the PHED on information transfer and revenue sharing.
 Similarly options for other towns like Annual FSSM cess, Combined monthly fess with any municipal services can be also explored for the provision of scheduled desludging.
 The state government can decide on a single user charge across the state (revised periodically), or the charge may be decided on a case-by-case basis.
 Residents who get their septic tanks cleaned as per schedule or in a timely manner can be given a rebate in the service charge/municipal taxes, while others would have to pay a higher amount for the same.

 Apartments, housing colonies, group housing and commercial & institutional development (i.e shopping complex, big hotels, colleges, hospitals etc.) in non-sewer areas should design their own sludge treatment system and this may be incentivized through possible rebate in building permission fee, urban development tax or other similar means.
-ULBs need to place appropriate incentive or penalties to improve functioning and timely desludging of community/ combined/shared septic tanks, if opted in aforementioned units.

 Licensed service providers can be eligible to access financial assistance (through available instruments) for upgrading capacities, equipment, safety gears, etc. Desludging operators who dispose collected waste at designated locations would be given direct/indirect benefits, while others would be penalized - applying the principle of 'polluter pays'.

 Typical desludging vehicles are unable to access households in traditional Indian cities with narrow access.
 In such situations, alternative approaches should be employed, including - on-site treatment, smaller desludging vehicles/equipment, etc. Further, for areas where provision of centralized services and infrastructure are not possible, community-led models such as BUMT (Built Use Maintain Treatment) may be explored with support from the ULB and partner agencies in building capacities.
 Showcase projects should be piloted in each geographical zone as replicable models.